 MA (Cantab), MRCS, FRCS (Tr and Orth), MD

-I undertook three fellowships over the course two and a half years, training under international experts.
-Then I trained in sports surgery, including arthroscopic surgery and ligament reconstruction, and early arthritis intervention at the University of Western Ontario, Canada, a complex hip and knee revision arthroplasty fellowship in Nottingham UK and a trauma fellowship at Addenbrooke’s Hospital, Cambridge.
+I also undertook three fellowships over the course of two and a half years, training under international experts.
+Then I trained in sports surgery, including arthroscopic surgery and ligament reconstruction, and early arthritis intervention at the University of Western Ontario, Canada, a complex knee revision arthroplasty fellowship in Nottingham and a trauma fellowship at Addenbrooke’s Hospital, Cambridge.

 MA / University of Cambridge / 1997

 Master of Arts

 BM BCh / University of Oxford / 2000

 Bachelor of Medicine, Bachelor of Surgery

 MRCP / London / 2005

 Fellow of the Royal College of Surgeons of England

 British Association for Surgery of the Knee